johannayara/oss-fuzz/README.md

 ## Part 3
 ### First improvement
+For our first improvment, we chose to improve the existing harness thus creating `new_libpng_read_fuzzer.c`.
+Our code as well as a dedicated `ReadMe` can be found on our [new_read_fuzzer](https://github.com/johannayara/oss-fuzz/tree/new_read_fuzzer) branch.

 ### Second improvement
 For our second improvment, we chose to write a `libpng_write_fuzzer.c`, to be able to test the writing part of the `libpng` API.
 Our code as well as a dedicated `ReadMe` can be found on our [write_fuzzer](https://github.com/johannayara/oss-fuzz/tree/write_fuzzer) branch.